 - Connectedness- easily linked to many parts of a person’s’ life

 - Adaptive- it can be adjusted to individuals’ needs

 - Participative- allows involvement and participation by the individual

-- Resources- materials are easy to access to support the practice
+- Resources- materials to support the practice are easy to access

-If you child is diagnosed with an ID you need to think about your child’s areas of strengths and deficits.
+If your child is diagnosed with an ID you need to think about your child’s areas of strengths and deficits.
 The organisation of your child’s assessments will inform your pathway for further investigation as to what you need to do next.
 Use the above information to help you formulate your questions when a looking for an intervention or when one is recommended to you.
 For more help with this check out our ID planning flowchart.